sainnhe/tmux-fzf/README.md

 # Customize

-For some reason, you may want to change key binding to launch tmux-fzf.
+For some reasons, you may want to change key binding to launch tmux-fzf.

 For example, to use `prefix` + `C-f` (Ctrl-F), add this line into your `$HOME/.tmux.conf`